 Hallo, das geht natürlich: einfach unterhalb der Dateiliste auf "+" drücken und den Dateinamen inkl.
 Dateiendung (z.B. index.html) eingeben.
 Man kann auch aus einer der Vorlagen wählen.

 Emmet-Abkürzungen können dann mit Tab erweitert werden.

-Textastic has built-in syntax highlighting support for Python, but it doesn't include a Python interpreter.
+Textastic offers syntax highlighting for many languages, but it doesn't include compilers or interpreters.